-In “The Right Chemistry” two oxygen atoms attend a cocktail party, with explosive results.
-OnSpec Magazine, 2010.
+In “The Right Chemistry” (ONSPEC Magazine, Summer, 2010), two oxygen atoms attend a cocktail party with explosive results.

-“Back” follows two time machine inventors who become famous when they send small objects back in time; but the real breakthrough will come when they can send a sentient being to the past–and retrieve him to the present.
+Two time machine inventors who become famous when they send small objects back in time; but the real breakthrough will come when they can send a sentient being to the past–and retrieve him to the present.

-“Back” was a finalist for the 2009 Prix Aurora Award.
-Analog Science Fiction and Fact, 2008.
+“Paid In Full” was published in the October/November issue of Asimov’s Science Fiction Magazine.
 Gnat farming is difficult enough, what with isolation, drought and storms–let alone the predation of deadly “Whites”–but when the roof of Willy’s barn is sheared by high winds Freddy is called upon to pay his debt.
-Asimov’s Science Fiction, Oct/Nov 2007.

 Ben’s mutation is a set of extended shoulder blades that, when fitted with honed razors, give him the cock-boxing nickname “Angel of Death.”
 But mutant cock-boxers can’t challenge “cleans” — until Ben’s untouched track record becomes an embarrassment to the world champion.
 In the resulting championship match viewed — and gambled on — worldwide, more rides on the outcome of the fight than just money.
 Tesseracts 10, Edge Press, 2006.